Brennah Black Looks Sexier Than Ever In Red Lingerie & High Heels

-Model Brennah Black heated up her Instagram page Tuesday with a series of smoking-hot photos that saw her looking sexier than ever in a set of strappy red lingerie that flashed plenty of skin.
+Model Brennah Black heated up her Instagram page on Tuesday with a series of smoking-hot photos which captured her looking sexier than ever in a set of strappy red lingerie that flashed plenty of skin.

-The titillating update consisted of not one, but seven snaps that captured Brennah striking several poses that gave her followers nice view of her heavenly body in the skimpy getup.
+The titillating update consisted of not one, but seven snaps of Brennah striking several poses that gave her followers a nice view of her heavenly body in the skimpy getup.

-Brennah’s outfit consisted of a bra with triangle cups, and bottoms that had a thong cut.
+Brennah's outfit consisted of a bra with triangle cups and bottoms with a thong cut.
 She paired the outfit with a matching garter belt and fishnet stockings.
 The bra and garter belt featured a silver heart detail in the center.
 She completed the look with a pair of platform stilettos.

-The model sported a platinum wig and accessorized with a pair larger silver hoop earrings.
+The model sported a platinum wig and accessorized with a pair of large silver hoop earrings.

 The post got lots of love from her admirers.